-Serotonin toxicity (ST) (aka serotonin syndrome) is a cluster of symptoms that develops with very high serotonin levels or serotonergic activity by direct agonists at certain serotonin receptors.
+Serotonin toxicity (ST) (aka serotonin syndrome) is a cluster of symptoms that develops with very high serotonin levels or serotonergic activity from direct agonists at certain serotonin receptors.
 It is most often seen with a combination of drugs, such as a monoamine oxidase inhibitor (MAOI) with a serotonin reuptake inhibitor (SRI), but it can also occur with a single drug, usually when a substantial overdose is used.

 The effects of overly high serotonin exist on a spectrum.
 The mildest cases often won’t meet the diagnostic criteria for serotonin toxicity even though the observed symptoms are technically the result of high serotonin.
 This means a threshold of sorts must be crossed for serotonin toxicity to be diagnosed.
 Classically the condition has been defined as including symptoms from three categories: neuromuscular (arguably the most important), autonomic, and mental.